astronomer/airflow-guides/guides/scheduling-in-airflow.md

 This method figures out what the most recent complete data interval is based on the current time.
 There are three scenarios:

-- The current time is between 6:00 and 16:30.
-In this case the data interval starts at 16:30 the previous day and ends at 6:00 the current day.
+- The current time is between 6:00 and 16:30: In this case, the data interval is from 16:30 the previous day to 6:00 the current day.
-- The current time is after 16:30 but before midnight.
-In this case the data interval is from 6:00 to 16:30 the current day.
+- The current time is after 16:30 but before midnight: In this case, the data interval is from 6:00 to 16:30 the current day.
-- The current time is after midnight but before 6:00.
-In this case the data interval is between 6:00 and 16:30 the previous day.
+- The current time is after midnight but before 6:00: In this case, the data interval is from 6:00 to 16:30 the previous day.

-Some of these periods are the same timeframe but on different days relevant to the time the DAG is triggered, requiring three sets of logic.
+We need to account for time periods in the same timeframe (6:00 to 16:30) on different days than the day that the DAG is triggered, which requires three sets of logic.
 When defining custom timetables, always keep in mind what the last complete data interval should be based on when the DAG should run.

-Now we can take those two methods and combine them into a `Timetable` class which will create our Airflow plugin.
+Now we can take those two methods and combine them into a `Timetable` class which will make up our Airflow plugin.
 The full custom timetable plugin is below:

 ```python
 from datetime import timedelta